Jaun Elia: Death, legacy and popular culture

 Jaun Elia's friend Qamar Razi once said of him, "He was quick to criticize, but he was a true friend, a lost traveler in his thoughts".

 Noted Indian poet Majrooh Sultanpuri called him "the poet of poets"...

-In 2020, Punjabi rapper Kay Kap's album Rough Rhymes for Tough Times featured a song entitled Bulaava which had couplets from the poem Pehnaayi Ka Makaan written and recited by Jaun Elia.
+In 2020, Punjabi rapper Kay Kap's album Rough Rhymes for Tough Times featured a song entitled Bulaava which had couplets from the poem Pehnaayi Ka Makaan, written and recited by Jaun Elia.

 In 2020, Pakistani rock-fusion band Nishtar Park released a single Purane Aur Naye Sawal which was based on Elia's ghazal Umr Guzaregi Imtihan Mein Kya.

 In 2023, Urdu rapper Talha Anjum’s album Open Letter featured a song entitled Secrets which was strongly influenced by Jaun Elia’s poem Be-dilli Kya Yuhin Din Guzar Jaenge.
 Talha Anjum’s other works are also heavily influenced by Jaun Elia’s poetry.

 Commemorative postage stamp

-On his death anniversary of 8 November 2013, Pakistan Post Office issued a commemorative postage stamp to honor him for his literary services in its 'Men of Letters' series.
+On his death anniversary on 8 November 2013, Pakistan Post Office issued a commemorative postage stamp in its 'Men of Letters' series to honor Elia for his literary services.